loganmzz/macon-rs/CRATES_IO.md

 #### Configuration

-Some additional configuration can be passed by adding a `macon-config.yaml` at crate root (also supports extesions `.yml` and `.json`).
+Some additional configuration can be passed by adding a `macon-config.yaml` at crate root (also supports `.yml` and `.json` extensions).

 Content example: